There are number of important facets to an experiment for testing a paranormal claim. All of these must be accounted for to make the experiment valid.

-4. You need to have a competent magician (conjuror) present to detect trickery.
+4. You need to have a competent magician (conjurer) present to detect trickery.
 The magician's art is trickery, so a magician is best equipped to detect it.
-Remember that Uri Geller made monkeys out of a group of scientists by using tricks that any competent conjuror would spot very quickly.
+Remember that Uri Geller made monkeys out of a group of scientists by using tricks that any competent conjurer would spot very quickly.

 5. Keep a permanent and complete record.
 Videotape works well.
 Careful and complete written records are also valuable.